UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 This cycle I have completed the frontend bubblesheet UI feature but since my branch depends on existing features that are still being changed, I will need to resolve the merge conflicts once these features are done.
 The process is going smoothly.
 ### Next Cycle Goals (What are you going to accomplish during the next cycle)

-Next cycle we will discuss what we will show in the meeting with Scott and Raymond as well as what we are going to present next week.
+Next cycle we will discuss what we will show in the meeting with Scott and Ramon as well as what we are going to present next week.
 I will also resolve the conflicts with my bubblesheet branch.

 ## Friday (7/24- 7/25)